gouravgujariya/computer_vision_projects/zero-shot fashion segmentation/readme.md

 - **Django Web App**: Real-time segmentation with a lightweight API.
 - **Model Compression**: Quantization & pruning for mobile/web use.
 - **Edge Device Compatibility**: Optimize inference for mobile (TFLite, ONNX).

+the hugging face space is full so have to use new id here this will take time